MAKESHIFT: The Art of Lisa Swerling, Ralph Lazar and Mila Lazar

 Ralph Lazar’s paintings contemporaneously document his daily life – a visual journal capturing the news, music, data and conversations that surround him.
 His complex multi-layered pieces fuse news headlines with song lyrics, with random miscellany and maps and lists and the weather.

-Mila Lazar, a Fine Art Painting student at Camberwell, will be showing her art alongside her parents Lisa and Ralph
+Mila Lazar, a Fine Art Painting student at Camberwell, will be showing her art documenting her childhood, alongside her parents Lisa and Ralph.

-MAKESHIFT: The Art of Lisa Swerling and Ralph Lazar
+MAKESHIFT: The Art of Lisa Swerling, Ralph Lazar and Mila Lazar

 Tickets